taikedz/csv2db/README.md

 Take a CSV file and load it to a database!

 If you need an easy way to take a single CSV file and load it to MySQL as a single database table, this tool will do it for you.
-You can then use that table to do analysis that SQL querying was better suited for.
+You can then use that database table to do analysis that SQL querying was better suited for.

 This version has a script to create a database table out of your CSV file, and a script to convert CSV to MySQL/MariaDB "INSERT" statements.

 ## Installation

 Copy the scripts in `bin/` to `/usr/local/bin`, or add the `bin/` directory to your `PATH`

+## Dependencies

 This tool requires merely `bash` and the standard python CSV libraries.